ttgump/EBtimecourse/README.md

 Use soure("EBtimecourse.R") to load the function in the R enviroment.

 The function only accepts one conditional timecourse data.
+The input data should be log scaled microarray data or normalized and log scaled RNA-seq data.
 If you have two conditional data, say cases and controls, you can transform it to one conditional data: case - control for paired data, averaged cases - averaged controls for unpaired data.

 Parameters for EBtimecourse function:
 ```